Information for Applicants

 What happens when an applicant is admitted to membership?

 At first, you will become a provisional member.
-You will pay annual dues of $50 and a 17 percent commission on Editcetera jobs, and you will not have voting rights.
+You will pay dues of $125 for your first year and a 17 percent commission on Editcetera jobs, and you will not have voting rights.
 Your work must be reviewed by a qualified full member on at least one job assignment and for as many jobs as the reviewer considers necessary.

 Once you complete the provisional review process successfully, you will be eligible for admission by the board as a full member.
-As a full member, you will pay annual dues of $50 to $150, depending on your situation, and a 15 percent commission on Editcetera jobs.
-As a full member, you will also have voting rights in the corporation.
+As a full member, you will pay a 15 percent commission on Editcetera jobs, and you will have voting rights in the corporation.
+Annual dues after the year you join will be $250.

 Does Editcetera keep its members supplied with work?